1l0/hexpattern/NUD.md

 ## Specs

 - Uses hex pubkey.
-- Converts 64 characters into 8 colors.
+- Converts 64 characters to 8 colors.
   - Splits 64 with 8 length chunks.
   - Converts each 2 in 8 into
     - Alpha (0-255 -> 0.0-1.0)